giordano/giordano.github.io/_posts/2021-01-23-documentation-testing-julia.md

 [Documentation](https://en.wikipedia.org/wiki/Software_documentation),
 [testing](https://en.wikipedia.org/wiki/Software_testing), and [continuous
-integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) are some of the key ingredients to make software maintinable and reliable in the long term.
+integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) are some of the key ingredients to make software maintainable and reliable in the long term.
 During the first part of my (short) career in academia, when my daily software tools were C, Fortran and IDL, I barely knew these practices (probably didn't know continuous integration at all), and never applied them in practice.